Characterization of VUV4 SiPM for Liquid Argon Detector: Results

 \subsection{Breakdown voltage}

-The breakdown voltage (V$_{bd}$) is the bias point at which the electric field strength generated in the depletion region is just sufficient to create Geiger discharge.
+The breakdown voltage (V$_{bd}$) is the bias point at which the electric field strength generated in the depletion region is just sufficient to produce a Geiger discharge.
 When the bias is V$_{bd}$, the gain of a SiPM, which is defined as in Eq.~\ref{Eq.gain}, drops to exactly zero.

 where G is the gain of the SiPM, Q is the charge of one avalanche, q$_e$ is the charge of an electron, I is the current, V$_{out}$ is the output amplitude of the signal, R$_{load}$ is the matching resistance of the oscilloscope, which is 50~$\Omega$, G$_{Amp}$ is the gain of the preamplifier, which is around 33 in this test.